Brandt322/Yakitta/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.

+## Environment settings

+1. Copy the file `src/environments/environment.prod.ts.example` to your own `src/environments/environment.prod.ts`
+2. Replace 'YOUR_API_KEY_HERE' and other environment variables with your own values.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.